Free Calculators to Figure Out Paycheck Tax Deductions

 Use one of the calculators listed below to estimate how much money will be in your pay.
 Paycheck calculators can also be helpful even before you've accepted a job offer, or when you're offered a raise.

 Paycheck calculators can also help determine if you are deducting the correct amount of money from your check for taxes.
-If you deduct too little, you will need pay back the amount you underpaid throughout the year at tax time.
+If you deduct too little, you will need to pay back the amount you underpaid throughout the year at tax time.
 Or, if you deduct too much, you'll receive money back at tax time — while unexpected money is always nice, having the money throughout the year may be more beneficial.
 Learn how to fill out a W4 form before you begin a new job, so you can make sure the correct amount of money is deducted from each paycheck.

 There are paycheck calculators to help you determine how much your paycheck will be after deductions and to help you decide how much you should have deducted to cover taxes.

 Paycheck Calculators to Estimate your Pay

 Here are some calculators that will help you analyze your paycheck and determine your take-home salary.

 ADP Salary Payroll Calculator: Add your state, federal, state, and voluntary deductions to determine your net pay.